elmirok/haikode/Readme.md

 Genio aims to be an easy, simple yet powerful IDE for Haiku inspired by VS Code and Nova.

+Planned features are:

+* Integrated debugging
-* Plug-in architecture
+* Implement a Plug-in architecture
-* Bring the editor up-to-date and on par with other Haiku editors (Koder, Pe)
 * Compiler error parser

 ## Configuring LSP